Egypt From Top to Bottom

 Our grand tour covers all of Egypt’s formidable attractions from Alexandria on the Mediterranean Coast via Cairo, Luxor, and Aswan to Abu Simbel on the Sudanese border, and will include two relaxing cruises, one on the Nile and another on Lake Nasser.
-Five-star hotels and resorts will be used, and three meals will be provided daily.
-Egyptologist Ihab Sharawi will be our local guide and your tour escort, historian Jacques Pauwels, will contribute lectures explaining Egyptian history in an international context.
+The tour features 5-star accommodations and three meals daily, and Egyptologist Ihab Sharawi will be our expert guide from start to finish.
+Sandra and Steve will be your hosts.

 BOOKING INFORMATION